 - Check in & Check Out Key Exchange

 When everything seems right, it's finally time to sign a rental agreement.
-You will probably be required to submit a security deposit at time of reservation.
+You'll probably be asked to submit a security deposit at time of booking.

 During your Stay

-- Photograph at your arrival.
-Take notes of any problems soon after you arrive.
-We also advise promptly calling the property manager with a report of any wear and tear, along with your request for any necessary fixes.
+- Photograph on your arrival.
+Take notes of any wear and tear immediately after you arrive.
+We also advise promptly calling the rental manager with a report of any damage, together with your request for any critical repairs.

-- Enjoy your stay!
-Make sure that you protect the rental owner (and your things!) by keeping the vacation rental locked up when you are away, just like you would in your own home.
+- Make sure you protect the rental owner (and your things!) by keeping the rental home secured when you are away, just like you would at home.

 Check Out Time

-- Make sure you've packed all of your belongings.
-Sweep all the rooms in the home for forgotten possessions.
-Check bathrooms, the garage, cabinets, outdoor patios, the pool area, and anywhere else your personal property might "hide".
+- Make sure you've packed all of your things.
+Sweep all the rooms in the house for left-behind items.
+Check bath rooms, the garage, kitchen cabinets, outdoor patios, the swimming pool area, and anywhere else your personal property might "hide".